History of Yemen in Timeline

 2010: Yemen hosts Arabian Gulf Cup

-Yemen's biggest sports event was hosting the 20th Arabian Gulf Cup in Aden and Abyan in 2010, where Yemen was defeated in all of its first three matches of the tournament.
+Yemen's biggest sports event was hosting the 20th Arabian Gulf Cup in Aden and Abyan in 2010.
+However, Yemen was defeated in the first three matches of the tournament.

-March 2011: Police open fire on pro-democracy camp
+March 2011: Police snipers open fire on pro-democracy camp

 In March 2011, police snipers opened fire on a pro-democracy camp in Sana'a, resulting in the deaths of more than 50 people.